Pioreactor/docs.pioreactor/developer-guide/10-Hardware/10-custom-hardware.md

 ---
-title: Customize your Pioreactor hardware
+title: Customize the hardware interface
 slug: /developer-guide/custom-hardware
 description: Extend or override Pioreactor hardware definitions by layering YAML files that hardware.py reads.
 hide_table_of_contents: true
 ---

 Pioreactor's hardware layer is intentionally data-driven.
 Everything in [`core/pioreactor/hardware.py`](https://github.com/pioreactor/pioreactor/blob/main/core/pioreactor/hardware.py) loads user-editable YAML files from `~/.pioreactor/hardware/` (or the folder pointed to by the `DOT_PIOREACTOR` env var).
 By editing these files you can rewire pins, add new peripherals, or describe an entirely new bioreactor model without touching the Python code.
-Pair these configs with [custom bioreactor model definitions](/custom-bioreactor-models) so the UI, safety limits, and wiring stay in sync.
+Pair these configs with [custom bioreactor model definitions](/developer-guide/custom-bioreactor-models) so the UI, safety limits, and wiring stay in sync.

 ## How the loader works